fmpwizard/go-examples/README.md

 Simply run `grunt watch` from the root of the project (where the Gruntfile.js file is)

 And when you make changes to the go code, you will have to stop and start the app again.
+There is a `./run.sh` file you can use to start the app (you will need to edit it to fit your needs)